Recent Stories From This Author

 Chris DiMattio has built a high-volume, low-margin business at FCNB Bank focusing on 401(k) plans of local employers in the Scranton, Pa. area.

 Many planning metrics, used forever to craft retirement portfolios, are no longer valid.
-Here are the new numbers and strategies you'll need When planning for your clients' tomorrow.
+Here are the new numbers and strategies you'll need when planning for your clients' tomorrows.

 Those popular annuities and their guarantees became too expensive for the so-called manufacturers to offer.
 Some got out of the game and those that remain have cut back on features.
 What can an advisor do?